Carnaby Street, Westminster

 Slow decline set in at the end of the 1960s, with periodic attempts to reverse it.
 Westminster council garishly refurbished the street in 1973 and during the 1990s local traders attempted to reposition the area as West Soho, with very limited success.

-The street took a turn for the better at the turn of the millennium, offering an increasingly eclectic selection of clothes and accessories amid a dwindling proportion of gimmicky tat.
+The street took a turn for the better at the beginning of the new millennium, offering an increasingly eclectic selection of clothes and accessories amid a dwindling proportion of gimmicky tat.

 Having helped revive Carnaby Street’s credibility, several independent stores were then elbowed into the adjacent courts and sidestreets by major fashion retailers.

-The locality’s principal landowner Shaftesbury plc has now branded the area ‘Carnaby’, within which the ‘trend-setting’ eastern part has been promoted as the ‘Newburgh Quarter’ (indicated by a pink circle on the map above).
+The locality’s principal landowner Shaftesbury plc has now branded the area ‘Carnaby’, within which the ‘trend-setting’ eastern part has been promoted as the ‘Newburgh Quarter’ (indicated by a pink circle on the map).

-Shaftesbury recently embarked on a strategy to attract more flagship shops to the locality, leading to the arrival of trendy names like True Religion and Scalpers on Carnaby Street and Traditional Weatherwear on Newburgh Street.
-In June 2016 Californian cosmetics brand Urban Decay announced it would open its European flagship store at 44 Carnaby Street, and ‘heritage footwear’ makers GH Bass said it would launch its first global store at 35 Beak Street.
+Shaftesbury recently embarked on a strategy to attract more flagship shops to the locality, leading to the arrival of trendy names like True Religion, Scalpers and Urban Decay on Carnaby Street, Traditional Weatherwear on Newburgh Street and ‘heritage footwear’ makers GH Bass at 35 Beak Street.
+Eyewear brand Ray-Ban opened a store at 23 Carnaby Street in 2018.

 In addition to its plethora of fashion stores and ‘concept shops’, the Carnaby zone also boasts around 60 restaurants, cafés and bars.